#[repr(C, align(8))]pub struct AtomicU64 { /* private fields */ }Expand description

 size and bit validity

-as the underlying integer type, u64
+as the underlying integer type, u64.

-However, the alignment of this type is always equal to its size, even on targets where u64
+However, the alignment of this type is always equal to its size, even on targets where u64 has a lesser alignment.

 For more about the differences between atomic types and non-atomic types as well as information about the portability of this type, please see the module-level documentation.